jeffherz/jeffherz/README.md

 #### I recently graduated from Tech Elevator, a 14-week Java bootcamp, in Cleveland, Ohio.
 While at Tech Elevator, I used Java, PostgreSQL, web APIs, HTML, CSS, and JavaScript to create a vending machine application, national parks campsite registration, mobile banking app, and a meal planner.
 I learned a lot of new and exciting programs and am eager to continue learning.

-### Looking forward to working with you in the future!
+### I'm looking forward to working with you in the future!
 <!--
 **jeffherz/jeffherz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.